 Zapopan is a city of over 1 million located in the central Mexican state of Jalisco.
-It is part of the greater Guadalajara region and is home to several well know cultural landmarks.
+It is part of the greater Guadalajara region and is home to several well-known cultural landmarks.
 Zapopan is one of the fastest growing municipalities in Mexico.
 Recently, Zapopan has been dubbed the “Silicon Valley of Mexico,” due to the number of international firms and foreign direct investment (FDI) in high technology production.
-Industrial activity has evolved, in part, due to the efficient urban infrastructure, communications, transport, skilled labor, and cutting edge technology.
+Industrial activity has evolved in part due to the efficient urban infrastructure, communications, transport, skilled labor, and cutting edge technology.

 Zapopan is home to some of the best higher education institutions in the state, including the University of Guadalajara, the Universidad Autónoma de Guadalajara (UAG), Instituto Tecnológico de Estudios Superiores de Occidente, Universidad Pamamericana (UP), Instituto Tecnológico de Estudios Superiores de Monterrey as well as other universities and technological colleges.

-Leading Cities’ Team: Ian Paul Otero Vazquez, City of Zapopan
+Leading Cities’ Team Coordinator: Ian Paul Otero Vazquez, City of Zapopan

 Ian Paul Otero Vazquez is the General Director of Economic Development and Tourism for the City of Zapopan.
 He received his MBA from the Instituto Panamericano de Alta Dirección de Empresa (IPADE Business School).
 He has several law and economic specializations such as: Corporate Law and Economic; Public Policies and Contract Law, from the Panamerican University; Instituto Tecnológico y de Estudios Superiores de Occidente, (ITESO) and the Instituto Tecnológico Autónomo de México (ITAM), respectively.
 Moreover, he has attended innovation and entrepreneurship study courses at the John F. Kennedy School of Government of Harvard University and the Hass Business School of the University of Berkeley.